snowflake677/terminal/README.md

-this is a terminal made in python
+this is the storage for packages for the terminal made in python